ResearchBureau/midom/docs/source/spaces.rst

 Action Codes
 ------------
 The codes used in the DICOM standard Attribute and Confidentiality Profiles to denote per :ref:`tag` the action that should be taken to deidentify it.
-All action codes are listed in `PS3.15 table E.1-1a <https://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html#table_E.1-1a>`_

-Example action codes:
+Main action codes:

 +---------------+------------------------------+
 | Code          | Description                  |